Frequently Asked Questions

 For bottles and cans browse through our online shop, pick what looks interesting and as you place the order you will be prompted to pick a collection day for each item.

-When you are ready to go to the checkout you will be offered the choice of paying online through Paypal or upon collection and you will also be offered the opportunity to send a message with your order - use this to request a more specific time (Including asking for a non-standard collection), to ask questions, order draught items or make a special packing request.
+When you are ready to go to the checkout you will be offered the choice of paying online through Paypal or upon collection and you will also be offered the opportunity to send a message with your order - use this to request a more specific time, to ask questions, order draught items or make a special packing request.

 We aim to send a confirmation email when a human has read your order but please be aware the humans are a little unreliable so poke us if you don't get a response.